cyberark/pas-on-cloud/azure/README.md

 # Overview

 CyberArk PAS AzureRM templates were created to automate the deployment process of CyberArk Privileged Access Security Images.
-There are multiple templates to support a various deployment options, from a template that deploys a full environment to templates that provide you with the building blocks to deploy any type of architecture.
+There is individual component deployment template that provides you with the building blocks to deploy any type of architecture.

 | AzureRM Template Name | Description | Deploy |
 |-----------------------|-------------|--------|